Attentional Prototype Inference for Few-Shot Segmentation: Introduction

 We make three contributions in this work.
-(1) We provide the first probabilistic framework for few-shot semantic segmentation.
+(1) We provide a fully probabilistic framework for few-shot segmentation.
 We introduce a global latent variable into this model, which represents the prototype of each object category.
-The probabilistic framework models the prototype as a distribution rather than a vector, making it more robust to noise and better equipped to deal with the ambiguity than the deterministic model.
+The probabilistic framework models the prototype as a distribution rather than a vector, making it more robust to noise and better equipped to deal with ambiguity than the deterministic model.
 The probabilistic prototype also better represents object categories by effectively capturing intra-class variations.
-The advantage of probabilistic prototypes over deterministic ones is illustrated in Figure~\ref{fig:illu}.
 (2) The second contribution is that we introduce a variational attention mechanism.
 We define the attention vector as the local latent variable associated with each image and infer its probabilistic distribution, which is jointly estimated within the same framework as the variational prototype inference.
-The variational attention essentially enables the model to capture the appearance variation of an object.
+The main motivation of variational attention is to enable the model to capture the appearance variation of an object.
 (3) Our third contribution is to formulate the optimization as a variational inference problem to jointly estimate posteriors over latent variables.
-The optimization objective is built upon a newly derived evidence lower bound (ELBO), which well fits the few-shot segmentation problem well and offers a principled way to model prototypes and attention for few-shot semantic segmentation.
+The optimization objective is built upon a newly derived evidence lower bound (ELBO), which fits the few-shot segmentation problem well and offers a principled way to model prototypes and attention for few-shot segmentation.

-A preliminary conference version of this work was presented in \cite{wang2021variational}.
-In this extended version, we add a variational attention mechanism into the probabilistic model to further improve semantic segmentation.
-In contrast to most previous works \cite{zhang2019pyramid,hu2019attention_a-mcg,siam2020weakly}, we model attention as a latent variable by variational inference, which is seamlessly integrated into the probabilistic framework of prototypes.